-If you don’t do your homework, you will be at a disadvantage to your classmates and may not reach your full potential.
-To keep you on track, form tutors will call your parents or may issue detentions to those who miss homework.
+If you don’t do your independent learning, you will be at a disadvantage to your classmates and may not reach your full potential.
+To keep you on track, form tutors will call your parents or may issue detentions to those who miss independent learning.

 What if I want to do extra?